-Get Out of Your Lease the Cheap and Easy Way
+How To Get Out of Your Car Lease the Cheap and Easy Way

-Signing a lease contract is a little like getting married: If you suddenly decide you want out, you could get taken to the cleaners.
-Returning your vehicle to the dealer before the end of the lease contract means you'll pay early termination fees and penalties — nasty ones.
-Your dealer may suggest you trade in your leased car for a new one, but he will probably add penalties to the price of your new vehicle.
-Either option will cost you plenty, often thousands of dollars.
+Signing a car lease contract is a little like getting married: If you suddenly decide you want out, it could cost you big money in early termination fees and penalties.
+Your car dealer may try to soften the blow by suggesting you trade in your leased car for a new one.
+But even that could involve adding penalties to the cost of your new vehicle.

-So, are you stuck in what may be a bad marriage?
-Not if you use a lease-trading Web site.
+So, are you stuck in what may be a bad car-driver marriage?
+There is some possibility that you have equity in your leased vehicle and you can get out early and even pocket some money.
+Your other option is to use a lease-trading Web site.

-The recently developed business of lease trading, called "lease assumption" in legal jargon, is based on a simple idea: "Sellers" (lease holders) list their cars and payment details; "buyers" (who assume the lease) search for listings that match their needs.
+The concept of these businesses is simple: "Sellers" (lease holders) list their cars and payment details online; "buyers" (people who want to assume a lease) search for listings that match their needs.
 The sites connect the two parties and facilitate the process of legally transferring the lease.
-LeaseTrader.com and Swapalease are the leaders in online lease assumption; they are flourishing as leasing grows in popularity.
+Swapalease and LeaseTrader.com are the leaders in online lease assumption.

-- Lease-swappers can drive a different car every year or two.
+- Some people like lease swapping because they can drive a different car every year or two.

-- The new leaseholder can still buy the car at the end of the contract period if he/she wants.
+- A new leaseholder might want to buy the car at the end of the lease for a preset price.

-Even if your current monthly lease payments are higher than average for your vehicle, your car may be an attractive candidate if it has low mileage or if you offer an up-front cash incentive, which can be used to lower the effective monthly payment.
+Even if your current monthly lease payments are higher than average for your vehicle, you can make your car an attractive candidate for a new owner.
+Perhaps the car has low mileage or you can sweeten the deal by offering an up-front cash incentive, which lowers the monthly payment.

 What's the Cost?

-Take for example Keith Begin, of St. Petersburg, Florida.
-He found his first-choice car with just one day's browsing on LeaseTrader: a 2006 Hummer H3 with 19,000 miles and 19 months left on the lease — for only $322 per month.
-It cost him a total of about $750 to assume ownership of the car, which was located three hours away.
-Any way he looked at it, it was a great deal.
+Take for example Keith Begin of St. Petersburg, Florida.
+On LeaseTrader, he found a large SUV with 19,000 miles and 19 months left on the lease for only $322 per month.
+It cost him a total of about $750 to assume ownership of the car, which was located just three hours away.
+He felt it was a great deal.

 "Somebody else had to put down the $2,000-$3,000 [in down payment]," Begin said, "and my commitment was a lot less than it would have been if I'd gone through a dealer."